paweljarosz/defarc/README.md

 	defarc.select_board_by_name("proper-name") -- will select and save inside DefArc module a board data for given name
 ```

-### .select_board(board)
+### select_board(board)
 Selects and saves a table with board data inside DefArc module.
 One need to provide a proper board name or board id or board Lua table, otherwise it will save nil.

 * **PARAMETER:** `board` (string) - an id or name of a board from Arcweave JSON or Lua table with board data (board_table)